Edwards, Russell carry Wolves past Clippers in play-in game

 Then Towns fouled out with 7:34 to go, less than 2 minutes after he had just checked back in.

-“They played a lot better without KAT on the floor,” Clippers coach Tyronn Lue said.
-“They got into us defensively.
-They switched on a lot of stuff.
-I thought they just made the right plays.”
+”They played a lot better without KAT on the floor,” Clippers coach Tyronn Lue said. ”They got into us defensively.
+They switched on a lot more stuff.
+I just didn’t think we made the right plays.”

-The Clippers have played all season without star Kawhi Leonard while he recovers from a repaired ACL for the injury he suffered in the second round of the playoffs last year, but the recent return of George and Powell from their long-term injuries have helped them come closer to their form of last summer, when they reached the Western Conference finals.
-Powell, in a super-sub role, was a trade-deadline acquisition from Portland.

 The Clippers had success disrupting Towns during the regular season when they won three of the four matchups, losing only in January when George was out, and they spared no energy attacking the two-time All-Star center from every which way.
 Nicolas Batum was his primary tormentor, but most of the Clippers had a hand in it.